-Career Leadership Academy, now celebrating its tenth year at University of Iowa, is a one-of-a-kind academic program that stands out for its innovative approach to leadership and career preparation.
-Over 1000 UI students have participated in this two-part course series, earning academic credit, developing an edge as leaders and connecting with professionals in their career field.
+For over a decade, Career Leadership Academy has stood out for its innovative approach to leadership and career preparation.
+Over 1000 University of Iowa students have participated in this two-part course series, earning academic credit, developing an edge as leaders and connecting with professionals in their career field.

 CLA is more than a class.
 As a CLA student, you will build relationships and develop key skills essential to starting your career.
 Opportunities to interact with employers include speaking engagements, networking events, panels, mock interviews, service projects, and professional feedback on your presentation skills.